Is the team size limited?

 Are there software or processing restrictions?

 None.
 Any programming language, software or processing regime may be used, including off board.
-However, any off board links must be wireless.
+However, any off board links must be wireless and present at the event, cloud based solutions are on a case by case basis.

 Are postgraduates allowed to participate?

-This competition is designed for undergraduate students, therefore a maximum of 1 postgraduate student is allowed per team.
+This competition is designed for undergraduate students, therefore in the undergraduate category a maximum of 1 postgraduate student is allowed per team.
+However, we do have a Higher Degree Research category where the entire team can be postgraduates.

 Can we use any sensors/actuators we wish?

 Vision should be the main navigation sensing method, but it may be supplemented with other sensing methods.
+LiDARS, GPS and over head camera systems are not allowed.
 Any motors etc. may be used.

 Is the source of energy limited i.e. batteries only?